UCB Biologics Pilot Plant, Braine-l'Alleud, Belgium

 Brussels-based biopharmaceutical company Union Chimique Belge (UCB) broke ground for a new biotechnology pilot facility in Belgium in June 2010.
-The facility is being built at the Braine-l'Alleud site of UCB.
-It is the company's largest site, spanning 51ha and including 18 buildings.
+The facility, located at the Braine-l’Alleud site of UCB, was inaugurated on 14 September 2012.
+It is the company’s largest site, spanning 51ha and includes 18 buildings.
 The site operates a research and production facility employing 1,500 people.

-The new pilot facility will be the company's first biologics manufacturing plant in Braine-l'Alleud.
+The new pilot facility is the company’s first biologics manufacturing plant in Braine-l’Alleud.
 UCB expects the facility to help it focus in areas of central nervous system (CNS) and immunology.

-The biopharmaceutical facility will be constructed at an estimated investment of €65m that is scheduled to begin operations by early 2012.
+The biopharmaceutical facility was constructed with an investment of €65m ($83.68m).
+It is expected to be fully operational in 2013.
 Approximately 100 new jobs will be created in the initial period.
-Advanced feasibility studies for the facility are currently underway.
+The plant is now in the validation phase.

 Established in the 1920s, UCB began its business with the manufacture of industrial chemicals.
 Its transformation into a biopharmaceuticals company began taking shape when the company obtained a development portfolio of small and large-molecule drugs with the acquisition of Celltech in 2004.
 All non-core businesses of UCB were divested in the following year.